Kwach00/UDP_to_ROS2_OptiTrack_republisher/README.md

 ### Using Docker

-While using docker it is necessary to use settings `--network host` with `docker run` command.
+While using docker it is necessary to use settings `--network host` with `docker build` command.
 Unless you are using any custom bridging between docker and host network.

 ## Running the node